CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

     If there are any errors, then please follow any instructions given within them to rectify the situation, and retry the installation.

     If the errors do not give any instructions on how to rectify, please contact [Cortex Service Portal][] for further assistance.

+1. If using `NETWORK SERVICE` for the application pool user:

+    1. Open Internet Information Services (IIS) Manager.
+    1. On the left, expand the server node.
+    1. Click `Application Pools`.
+    1. Right-click on the `Debugger` application pool and select `Advanced Settings...`.
+    1. In the `Advanced Settings` dialog, click on `Identity` and then click the ellipses (`...`).
+    1. In the `Application Pool Identity` dialog, select `Built-in account`, then select `NetworkService` from the drop-down, then click `OK`.
+    1. Right-click on the `Debugger` application pool and click `Recycle...`.

 ## Install Gateway